-After changing the code in the view, let's start with [Ctrl + F5] and test the game again:
+After changing the code in the view, let's start by [Ctrl + F5] and test the game again:

 This time, when you hit a dynamite, the right picture should appear and allow only the "new game" action (the [New Game] button).

 Was it complicated?
-Did you manage to make the game?
+Did you manage to create the game?
 If you have not succeeded, relax, this is a relatively complex project that includes a great deal of non-studied matter.
 If you want the web game to pass through your hands, watch the video at the beginning of this chapter and follow the steps.
 There the app is made live with a lot of explanations.
-Or ask for specific issues in the forum of SoftUni: https://softuni.bg/forum.
+Or ask for specific issues in the SoftUni forum: https://softuni.bg/forum.